raspberrypilearning/getting-started-with-picamera/en/step_8.md

 * Pick an exposure mode and try it out:

     ```python
-    camera.start_preview()
+    picam2.start_preview()
-    camera.exposure_mode = 'beach'
+    picam2.exposure_mode = 'beach'
     sleep(5)
-    camera.capture('/home/pi/Desktop/beach.jpg')
+    picam2.capture('/home/pi/Desktop/beach.jpg')
-    camera.stop_preview()
+    picam2.stop_preview()
     ```

-* You can loop over all the exposure modes with `camera.EXPOSURE_MODES`, like you did for the image effects.
+* You can loop over all the exposure modes with `picam2.EXPOSURE_MODES`, like you did for the image effects.

 ### Change the image white balance

-You can use `camera.awb_mode` to set the auto white balance to a preset mode.
+You can use `picam2.awb_mode` to set the auto white balance to a preset mode.

 The available auto white balance modes are:
 * `off`